aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-5. Set subnet ID based on the AZ to subnet mapping in your account
+5. Set subnet ID based on the Availability Zone in which the EC2 instances are available

 ```bash